 Limitless storage: Cloud migration enables the expansion of your data storage capacity in line with your business needs.
-Cloud providers often offer storage as a service, or as part of the whole cloud services package.
+Cloud providers often offer storage as a service, or as part of the whole cloud migration services package.

 Flexibility: On the cloud, you can test and deploy your apps with ease.
 The hosting is more reliable than what you get with a regular data center, and since you only pay for what you use, it’s far more flexible too.

 Better mobility: Users can access their files wherever they are and on all devices.
 For that reason, cloud computing can enable flexible working hours in your organization.
 Employees can meet deadlines even when they are out of office.

 Cloud Migration Project Plan Example

 Migrating workloads and applications to the cloud is an intricate process.
 A well-structured approach is needed for an effective and safe migration.
 There are often endless business and technical factors to consider, such as the type of cloud to opt for.

 These should be reflected in your strategy, as shown below in the cloud migration template.

 Cloud Migration Step 1: Plan